sequelize/website/docs/associations/belongs-to-many.md

 Sequelize will generate foreign keys automatically based on the names of your associations.
 It is the name of your association + the name of the attribute the association is pointing to (which defaults to the primary key).

-In the example above, the foreign keys would be `likedById` and `likedTootId`, because the associations are called `likedToots` and `likedBy`, and the primary keys referenced by the foreign keys are both called `id`.
+In the example above, the foreign keys would be `likerId` and `likedTootId`, because the associations are called `likedToots` and `likers`, and the primary keys referenced by the foreign keys are both called `id`.

 You can customize the foreign keys by using the `foreignKey` and `otherKey` options.
 The `foreignKey` option is the foreign key that